Accessibility links

 Advanced AI settings

-If the output from Pangea AI does not meet your needs, even after extensive prompt testing, you might consider changes to the Temperature / Top P. These parameters can limit or extend the creativity of an AI model:
+If the output from Pangea AI does not meet your needs, even after extensive prompt testing, you might adjust the Temperature / Top P settings.
+These settings can limit or extend the creativity of an AI model:

 • Temperature: Controls the randomness of the AI.
 A higher value produces output that is more dynamic and engaging.
 A lower value produces output that is more restrained and standardized.

-• Top P: Controls the size of the AI's vocabulary.
+• Top P: Controls the range of words the AI uses.
 A higher value lets the AI choose from more words.
 This produces richer, more diverse language.
-A lower value produces language that is more unified and predictable.
+A lower value produces language that is more consistent and predictable.

-Below, find examples of how Temperature / Top P can influence the AI's output:
+The following examples show how Temperature / Top P can influence the AI's output:

 • Lower: "Stock Market Drops After Fed Decision"